nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 Now let's use metasploit to run this exploit.
 We load up metasploit by running `msfconsole`.

-Next, after finding the exploit in `msfconsole`, we set the appropriate options before using it:
+Next, after finding the exploit in `msfconsole`, we set the appropriate options before using it.
+The options look like this after I'm done:

 ![screenshot7](../assets/images/steel_mountain/screenshot7.png)

-We can then run the exploit, which gives us the following results:
+We can then run the exploit with `run`, which opens a meterpreter shell:

 ![screenshot8](../assets/images/steel_mountain/screenshot8.png)

-A meterpreter shell was successfully opened.
-We're now logged in as the user **bill**!
+We're now logged in as the user **bill**:

 ![screenshot9](../assets/images/steel_mountain/screenshot9.png)

-We can then obtain **user.txt**, located on bill's desktop:
+We can then obtain **user.txt** located on bill's desktop:

 ![screenshot10](../assets/images/steel_mountain/screenshot10.png)